Job Flexibility Is More Important Than Pay

 How Work Flexibility Can Help Your Community

-When I asked Sara what survey result surprised her the most she said,
+When asked, Sara says the survey result that surprised her the most was:

 “Parents would be more willing to volunteer at school!
 I want this statistic to be an eye opener to the US government and policy makers.
 Our public school educations systems are hurting, especially at the elementary level and parental involvement could be beneficial.”